RodrigoSendinoSanz/CRUD_PHP/README.md

 To create the database we need to create the following tables with their specifications in phpmyadmin:

 - Create a database called php in it you will have to create a table called records
->IMPORTANT: you must have the root user, without password and the server must be localhost example: **mysql: host = localhost; dbname = php "," root "," "**
+>IMPORTANT: you must have the root user, without password and the server must be localhost example: **"mysql: host = localhost; dbname = php "," root "," "**

 - In the records table we must create the following columns with their corresponding type of information: